rlf-arlut/tmrg/doc/source/triplication.rst

    :language: verilog
    :linenos:

-As you can see, we ended up with triplicated bus (9 signals!).
-To finish the considerations about resetBlock, one may want also to make it more robust by voting porRst signal.
+As you can see, we ended up with the triplicated bus (9 signals!).
+To finish the resetBlock considerations, you may also want to make it more robust by voting porRst signal:

 .. literalinclude:: ../../examples/resetBlock04.v
    :language: verilog